Señorita (Justin Timberlake song): Music video

 The music video for "Señorita" was directed by Paul Hunter.
 The video was filmed in July 2003 and shot in a club in Los Angeles.
 The video also features cameo appearances by both Pharrell Williams and Chad Hugo.
 In mid-2003, Timberlake was asked about the concept of the video, but said that the video was still in development.
 He was asked whether he would be aiming his affection at a "lovely lady", to which Timberlake responded, "No. Why would you limit yourself to just one?"
 In the "Señorita" video, Timberlake performed with his live band.

 The video begins, with the song playing, at an outside scenery of a bar.
 Inside, Timberlake is seen and goes directly to the bar.
 He looks at the stage area and immediately goes there.
 He takes the microphone and begins singing the song.
 Pharrell is shown playing the drums while Chad is at the keyboards throughout the video.
 Timberlake continues singing, but grabs the attention of a woman in a red dress (Natalie Martinez).
 Elsewhere, Timberlake, not on stage, is shown dancing with a woman wearing a white blouse, while he sings the song.
 In another part of the video, Timberlake dances with a different woman.
 In the bridge, he sings to the two women and dances with them, in separate shots.
 Following the bridge he is then seen performing on stage.
 In part of the song, Timberlake directs the crowd of men and women, telling the men to sing, "It feels like something's heatin' up.
-Can I leave with you?" and the women to sing, "I don't know what I'm thinking bout / really leavin wit you."
+Can I leave with you?" and Timberlake himself sings, "I don't know what I'm thinking bout / really leavin wit you."
 Timberlake ends the song with "Gentlemen, good night / Ladies, good morning".

 Actor Owen Wilson and his then-girlfriend, Carolina Cerisola, appear in the video.
 Lanford Beard of Middlebury College Student Weekly, in review of the video, wrote that Timberlake's "Mexicali saloon setting" for the video "embraced a certain macho, trashy playa aesthetic" for him "so we'll take it on the chin that this is the image he's building for himself and – love it or hate it – we might as well get used to it."
-In 2004, the video was nominated for an MTV Video Music Award in the category of Best Male Video.
+At the 2004 MTV Video Music Awards, the video was nominated in the category of Best Male Video.

+The music video on YouTube has received over 115 million views as of April 2024.